 For more information about the Civil/Consumer Clinic services please call 214-768-2562 or email email@example.com.

-The Civil/Consumer Clinic is at capacity and is no longer accepting applications for legal assistance.
+The Civil/Consumer Clinic is now accepting applications to request legal assistance.
+Click here to apply.

 Director of the Civil/Consumer Clinic, Associate Dean for Clinics and Professor of Law